ravi-applatus/ravi-applatus/README.md

-👋 Hi there, I'm
+👋 Hi there, I'm Ravi!
-YourName
-!

 💻 Full-Stack Architect | TypeScript Enthusiast | Database Polyglot
 I'm a seasoned software engineer specializing in building high-performance, scalable web applications from the database up to the final user interface.
 I thrive on tackling complex engineering challenges in the modern JavaScript ecosystem.